liferay/liferay-blade-samples/gradle/extensions/search-model-pre-filter-contributor/README.markdown

 # Model Pre Filter Contributor [](id=model-pre-filter-contributor)

-This sample demonstrates how to include a pre-filter parameters to search queries on Liferay Portal.
+This sample demonstrates how to include pre-filter parameters to search queries on Liferay Portal.

+Steps to test this feature:
+- Add the "Search Bar" and "Search Results" portlets to a web page;
+- Try to search by a blog's entry on the search bar portlet using the title value.
+All matched entries must be displayed on search results portlet.
+- Deploy the module.
+- Try to search by a blog's entry on the search bar portlet using the title value.
+Only entries created on the last hour must be displayed on search results portlet.

 ## What does this sample do when it's deployed? [](id=what-does-this-sample-do-when-its-deployed)

-This sample change the all the queries search to pre-filter all entries created after 01/01/2018.
+This sample changes the all the search queries to pre-filter all entries created on the last hour.

 ## What API(s) and/or code components does this sample highlight? [](id=what-apis-and-or-code-components-does-this-sample-highlight)